Christmas Trivia You Probably Didn’t Know

 Christmas is many people’s favorite holiday, yet most don’t know exactly why we celebrate the way we do.
 So many of our Christmas symbols have origins in pagan or other religious traditions; so many of the foods we eat (or have heard of but haven’t actually tried) and the customs we follow have surprising histories as well.
 In the United States, our presidents set the tone for decorations and holiday celebrations, and today, although most Americans celebrate Christmas, it’s not always for the reasons you think.
 And as for the commercialization of Christmas, our current spending figures may surprise you.
 Read on to find out the history of favorite Christmas traditions, as well as unexpected Christmas info every holiday enthusiast should know.

-The Bible does not actually state when Jesus was born
+Does the Bible state when Jesus was born?

-Talk about a war on Christmas!
-The Puritans in England and the United States in the 17th century were not fans of the jolly celebration the holiday had started to become.
+Yes, it used to be illegal to have Christmas dinner!
+Talk about a war on Christmas—the Puritans in England and the United States in the 17th century were not fans of the jolly celebration the holiday had started to become.
 They believed Christmas was frivolous, so they canceled it, literally: According to the United Kingdom’s official site Historical England, no one was allowed to go to a special church service or even prepare a holiday feast during this period.
 In the United States, the pilgrims set up the same rules, a piece of United States trivia your history teacher never taught you.
 A 1659 law from the Massachusetts Bay Colony states, “whosoever shall be found observing any such day as Christmas or the like, either by forbearing of labor, feasting, or any other way…every person so offending shall pay of every such offense five shillings.”
 Guess what?
 That’s not the only Christmas law you never knew existed.

 Luckily those laws didn’t last forever, and people went on their merry way decorating for Christmas.
 But Christmas trees didn’t make their way into homes until the 19th century, when Queen Victoria’s German husband, Prince Albert, suggested they have one in Buckingham Palace.
 Although evergreens had been used for winter solstice celebrations since Roman times, German Christians are said to be the first to use them for Christmas decorations, in the 15th century, says History.com.
 But when the British people saw a drawing of the beloved royals’ Christmas celebration in the Illustrated London News in 1848, according to the BBC, they decided to adopt the German custom as well.
 Here’s how the royal family decorates its Christmas trees today.

-President Harrison had the first White House Christmas tree
+Which U.S. president had the first White House Christmas tree?

-Teddy Roosevelt objected to the White House Christmas Tree
+Which U.S. president objected to the White House Christmas Tree?

 Another president suspended the tree tradition—but his young son had other ideas.
 “According to legend, President Theodore Roosevelt was an avowed conservationist and forbid his family from bringing Christmas trees into the White House,” Chervinsky says.
 During his presidency, Roosevelt created the U.S. Forest Service and protected 230 million acres of public land.
 “Accordingly, he reportedly hated to kill trees just for decoration—but his children disagreed!”
 Chervinsky says.
 “His son Archie apparently smuggled a small tree into a closet in an upstairs sewing room and decorated it for the holidays.”
 While Roosevelt is the only president believed to have opposed Christmas trees, they were not a regular part of the holiday tradition until the early 20th century.
 “So many of the earlier presidents didn’t include Christmas trees in the White House, but not because of a moral objection,” Chervinsky says.
 Check out some of the most infamous White House Christmas trees.